phpbb/documentation/development/extensions/modification_to_extension.rst

      }

-More information about these data update tools can be found in :doc:`migration/tools/index`.
+More information about these data update tools can be found in :doc:`migration/tools/index.html`.

 Dependencies and finishing up migrations
 ----------------------------------------

-Now there are only two things left, your migration file needs.
-The first thing is a check, which allows phpbb to see whether the migration is already installed, although it did not run yet (f.e. when updating from a 3.0 MOD to a 3.1 Extension).
+Now there are only two things your migration file still needs.
+The first thing is a check, which allows phpBB to see whether the migration is already installed, although it did not run yet (f.e. when updating from a 3.0 MOD to a 3.1 Extension).